Kristina01111000/WordPressTheme/README.md

 	 => much easier than writing it all out, can be edited easily

 upload theme to wordpress by going to:

 	themes => add new => upload zip file

 		- if you do this you need to reupload it everytime you change it

-	- adding the folder manually will work better => only if you know where it is
+	Adding the folder manually will work better => only if you know where it is

 To do: